Mike Yastrzemski Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.56 team ERA that ranks 18th across all MLB pitching staffs.
+- The Marlins have a 4.47 team ERA that ranks 18th among all MLB pitching staffs.

-- The Marlins rank 12th in baseball in home runs surrendered (17 total, 1.1 per game).
+- Marlins pitchers combine to surrender 17 home runs (one per game), the 10th-fewest in baseball.

-- Luzardo (2-0) gets the starting nod for the Marlins in his fourth start of the season.
-He has a 1.93 ERA in 18 2/3 innings pitched, with 20 strikeouts.
+- Cabrera (0-1) gets the starting nod for the Marlins in his fourth start of the season.
+He's put together a 4.63 ERA in 11 2/3 innings pitched, with 10 strikeouts.

-- The lefty's most recent appearance was on Tuesday against the Philadelphia Phillies, when he threw six innings, surrendering three earned runs while allowing eight hits.
+- In his last appearance on Wednesday, the right-hander went five innings against the Philadelphia Phillies, giving up two earned runs while surrendering seven hits.

+- In three games this season, the 25-year-old has a 4.63 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .214 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.